 The AI in Health and Care Award will deploy £140m over three years to accelerate the testing and evaluation of the most promising AI technologies that meet the strategic aims set out in the NHS Long Term Plan.

 The AI in Health and Care Award supports AI technologies across the spectrum of development, from initial feasibility to evaluation within clinical pathways in the NHS and social care settings, to the point that they could be nationally commissioned.
+Phases 1-2 aim to create a pipeline of products, interventions and services that are ready for wider testing.
 Key areas of focus for Phases 3 and 4 include triage, imaging, screening and intelligent operational automation.

 Phases 1 and 2 of the award support feasibility, development and clinical evaluation of AI technologies.
 Phases 3 and 4 of the award support real world testing, initial systems adoption of AI technologies with market authorisation into the NHS, evaluating the AI technology within clinical or operational pathways to determine efficacy or accuracy and clinical and economic impact.